-Back to what we do own, we will start by reviewing CenturyLink (CTL), our largest position as a "double weight" at roughly 10% of the portfolio.
-We get the most questions from clients about CTL and share your frustration with the stock price over the course of our ownership.
+Back to what we do own, we will start by reviewing our overweight positions.
+We get the most questions from clients about CenturyLink and share your frustration with the stock price over the course of our ownership.

 Even as price performance has been disappointing, our appraisal value has grown over the last year.
 We have not simply been sitting back and watching the price decline, as highlighted by the timeline of the last two-plus years:

-4Q17 CTL enters the portfolio as a result of the merger between our initial investment in Level 3 Communications and CenturyLink.

-3Q18 The stock price appreciated 34% since the successful merger, and we put in an order to take some profits by trimming the position.
-CFO Sunit Patel left shortly thereafter for Sprint/T-Mobile, and the stock dropped back below our limit before we completed the trade.

-1Q19 As the stock price dropped further, the company made the unfortunate decision to cut its dividend from a perceived position of weakness.
-Southeastern filed a 13D to engage with the company on a variety of issues, including upgrades to the board and potential steps to crystallize value.

-3Q19 The company worked to sell a variety of assets and improve its board, and the stock began to respond positively.
+- 4Q17 CTL enters the portfolio as a result of the merger between our initial investment in Level 3 Communications and CenturyLink. - 3Q18 The stock price appreciated 34% since the successful merger.
+However, CFO Sunit Patel left shortly thereafter for Sprint/T-Mobile, which drove the stock price back down. - 1Q19 As the stock price dropped further, the company made the unfortunate decision to cut its dividend from a perceived position of weakness.
+Southeastern filed a 13D to engage with the company on a variety of issues, including upgrades to the board and potential steps to crystallize value. - 3Q19 The company worked to sell a variety of assets and improve its board, and the stock began to respond positively.

-1Q20 Positive board improvements came through with the addition of Hal Jones (former CFO of Graham Holdings, whom we know well and recommended) and the elevation of Mike Glenn (another great former Southeastern partner from his time at FedEx) to Chairman, but the macro environment has made accretive deals more difficult.
+1Q20 Positive board improvements came through with the addition of Hal Jones (former CFO of Graham Holdings, whom we know well and recommended to the company) and the elevation of Mike Glenn (another great former Southeastern partner from his time at FedEx) to Chairman, but the macro environment has made accretive deals more difficult.